Scientific Truths About Diet and Health

 Eating more calories than you burn will result in weight gain.
 There are many factors that influence weight gain beyond calories – but in the end, it is an excess of calories (one way or another) that will add the extra pounds of flub.

 Science has not identified the healthiest way to eat.
 Let me be clear: There is no one best diet plan.
 It is quite definitive that humans are able to thrive equally well on a variety of diets (even vegan, keto, high carbohydrate and super high-fat diets).
 The law of individual differences is something we should have all learned in kindergarten.
 Furthermore, the notion that some diets or exercise regimes are better than others is not based on sound science.
 If you find something that works for you, stick with that.

-Most diets work in the short term but long term.
+Most diets work in the short term but not long term.
 Weight loss is typically attained through lifelong nutritional transformations, behavior modifications, and psycho-social changes.
 There are no quick fixes to long term body composition problems.

 Exercise temporarily boosts cognition, decreases stress, improves your heart health and helps ward off disease.
 It is not clear which type of exercise is best.
 Yet, according to the ‘Blue Zone‘ research (places on earth where the local population typically lives to 90-100 years old) people in these areas naturally move a lot during the day but don’t necessarily follow an exercise program.
 What is unambiguous, is immobility.
 Being sedentary is clearly unhealthy.